 We have reserved 7 individual apartments, all with kitchens.
 And at the large house, there is a big kitchen, beautiful living rooms on both floors, 2 private upstairs bedrooms with shared bathroom, and 1 downstairs bedroom with several beds (for a group traveling together) + bathroom.
 Lodging will be assigned to participants on a first-come, first-serve basis when they register and pay the trip deposit.

 Quaint hotel in historic center of Puebla

 We’ll stay in a lovely small Old Hacienda-style hotel (a refurbished casona from Colonial times) with interior patios, courtyard and walkways, high ceilings with wood beams, just a 5-minute walk to Barrio de Los Sapos and 10 minutes to the zocalo, historic churches, museums and restaurants.
-We have reserved 10 rooms, all with 1 bed, private bathroom and wifi.
+We have reserved 10 rooms, each with a double or king bed, private bathroom and wifi.
 We will hold our art class on the beautiful rooftop terrace at the front of the hotel.

 arrival: in Oaxaca, Friday, September 22

 art classes + field trips: 5 days in Oaxaca, 3 days in Puebla

 day off: (no class or scheduled field trips) Wednesday, September 27